 Burslem has significant experience in the identification, sourcing and selection of natural stone for both private memorials and public monuments.
 Following many years in the industry we are well acquainted with quarries and primary masonry producers in both the UK and Europe as well as having a wealth of contacts to source materials from further afield.

 Our small friendly team is based at our accessible showroom and workshop in Frant near Tunbridge Wells, with plenty of parking space and no busy town centre traffic.
 Our showroom is open Monday to Friday, 9 am to 4 pm.
-No appointment is necessary – just pop in to see us at a convenient time for you.
 Our beautiful, rural location in East Sussex is easily reached from Tunbridge Wells, Tonbridge, Crowborough and the surrounding villages.

 Contact us today to discuss your requirements with a member of our team.